Complete Conditional Type Structures: Type structures and hierarchies of conditional beliefs

 For future reference, we record the following property of the hierarchy map.
-The proof is omitted since it can be easily adapted from analogous proofs in Heifetz and Samet (1998) and Battigalli and Siniscalchi (1999).\footnote{ The Supplementary Appendix contains omitted proofs of some results/claims in this paper.}
+We omit the proof because it is an adaptation of the proofs in Heifetz and Samet (1998) and Battigalli and Siniscalchi (1999).\footnote{ The Supplementary Appendix contains omitted proofs of some results/claims in this paper.}

 \begin{remark} The map $h:=\left( h_{i}\right) _{i\in I}:\tprod_{i\in I}T_{i}\rightarrow \tprod_{i\in I}H_{i}$ is a type morphism from $\mathcal{T}$\ to $\mathcal{T}^{\mathrm{c}}$.
 That is, for each $i\in I$ and for each $t_{i}\in T_{i}$,